edgardomortiz/Captus/docs/content/assembly/extract/report.md

 Don't worry, `Captus` will automatically generate an informative report, `captus-assembly_extract.report.html`.
 Please take a look just by opening it in your browser (Microsoft Edge, Google Chrome, Mozilla Firefox, Safari, etc., internet connection required).
 Interactive heatmaps allow you to explore results at various scales, from the comprehensive level to the single sample or single locus/marker level!
-{{% notice info %}}
+{{% notice style="tip" title="Tips" %}}

 - All original data for the report is stored in `captus-assembly_extract.stats.tsv`.
-- Since all plots in the report are created using [`Plotly`](https://plotly.com/python), you can use some interactive functions such as zoom in/out, pan, hover, and download plot as a SVG.
+- Since all plots in the report are created using [`Plotly`](https://plotly.com/python), you can use some interactive functions such as zoom in/out, pan, hover, and download plot as an image (SVG format).
 For more information, please visit the following sites:

   - <https://plotly.com/chart-studio-help/zoom-pan-hover-controls>